xiaoyang-sde/knowledge-base/docs/computer-science/computer-network/transport-layer/index.md

 - If the receiver receives a packet with bit error, it could either discard the packet or sends an acknowledgement with the sequence number of the last correct packet.

-- To utilize the bandwith, the sender could buffer packets and send multiple packets at the same time.
+- To utilize the bandwidth, the sender could buffer packets and send multiple packets at the same time.

 ### Go-Back-N

-In a Go-Back-N protocol, the sender is allowed to tranmit multiple packets without waiting for an acknowledgement, but is constrained to have no more than a window size $N$ of unacknowledged packets in the pipeline.
+In a Go-Back-N protocol, the sender is allowed to transmit multiple packets without waiting for an acknowledgement, but is constrained to have no more than a window size $N$ of unacknowledged packets in the pipeline.
 The acknowledgement for a packet is a cumulative acknowledgement.

 If a timeout occurs, the sender resends all packets that have been sent but that have not been acknowledged.
 If an ACK is received, the timer is restarted.